 The public have nominated those assets it feels are locally important to Milton Keynes' new town heritage.
 We began asking for further feedback on the first phase of these assets in November 2022.
-We are currently bringing this engagement to a conclusion with direct consultation with commercial property owners.
-Following this, the Selection Panel (see below) will consider the first phase of nominations and make recommendations to Milton Keynes City Council (MKCC / the Council).
-A formal decision will be made by the Council taking into account the recommendations of the panel.
+We extended this engagement by then directly contacting commercial property owners.
+The Selection Panel is now considering the first phase of nominations and will make recommendations to Milton Keynes City Council (MKCC / the Council).
+A formal decision will be made by the Council in 2024 taking into account the recommendations of the panel.
 A second phase will then be brought forward via the same method.